cloudflare/miniflare/docs/src/content/core/modules.md

 <Aside type="warning" header="Warning">

-When using the API, string scripts via the `script` option are supported using the `modules` format, but you cannot import other modules using them.
+String scripts via the `script` option are supported using the `modules` format, but you cannot import other modules using them.
 You must use a script file via the `scriptPath` option for this.